 Our Section 132 Plan is similar to most pre-tax reimbursement accounts (such as Section 125 Cafeteria Plans) but without many of the restrictions.
 By enrolling in this plan, participants can use pre-tax dollars to pay for work-related transit and parking expenses.
 Since it operates monthly rather than annually, this program also offers you more flexibility compared to similar pre-tax reimbursement accounts.
 This means that you may enroll in (or make changes to) your plan throughout the year.
 As long as you act prior to the monthly deadline date, your participation will become effective the first day of the following month.

-The Card program offers the following advantages for the participant:
+The Commuter program offers the following advantages for the participant:

-- Ease of Use – The Benny Prepaid Benefits Card is convenient and easy to understand, and it provides an automatic way to pay for qualified transit expenses.
+- Ease of Use – The Peak One Debit Card is convenient and easy to understand, and it provides an automatic way to pay for qualified transit expenses.